Nitroglycerin: Industrial exposure

 Infrequent exposure to high doses of nitroglycerin can cause severe headaches known as "NG head" or "bang head".
 These headaches can be severe enough to incapacitate some people; however, humans develop a tolerance to and dependence on nitroglycerin after long-term exposure.
-Although rare, withdrawal can be fatal.
-Withdrawal symptoms include chest pain and other heart problems.
+Although rare, withdrawal can be fatal; symptoms include chest pain and other heart problems.
 These symptoms may be relieved with re-exposure to nitroglycerin or other suitable organic nitrates.

 For workers in nitroglycerin (NTG) manufacturing facilities, the effects of withdrawal sometimes include "Sunday heart attacks" in those experiencing regular nitroglycerin exposure in the workplace, leading to the development of tolerance for the venodilating effects.
-Over the weekend, the workers lose the tolerance, and when they are re-exposed on Monday, the drastic vasodilation produces a fast heart rate, dizziness, and a headache.
-This is referred to as "Monday disease."
+Over the weekend, the workers lost their tolerance, and when they were re-exposed on Monday, the drastic vasodilation produced a fast heart rate, dizziness, and a headache.
+This is referred to as "Monday disease".

 People can be exposed to nitroglycerin in the workplace by breathing it in, skin absorption, swallowing it, or eye contact.
 The Occupational Safety and Health Administration has set the legal limit (permissible exposure limit) for nitroglycerin exposure in the workplace as 0.2 ppm (2 mg/m3) skin exposure over an 8-hour workday.
 The National Institute for Occupational Safety and Health has set a recommended exposure limit of 0.1 mg/m3 skin exposure over an 8-hour workday.
 At levels of 75 mg/m3, nitroglycerin is immediately dangerous to life and health.